natemccurdy/pe-bitbucket-vagrant-stack/README.md

 | puppet-master | A Monolithic install of PE 2015.3.2 on CentOS 7 |
 | bitbucket     | BitBucket Server 4.3.2 on CentOS 7              |

 The `bitbucket` VM is setup to install BitBucket Server using the all-in-one `.bin` installer from Atlassian.
-BitBucket Server is setup using a developer-mode which means it will only allow `git push`'s to it for 24 hours.
+BitBucket Server is setup using a developer-mode which means it will only allow `git push`'s to it for about 8 hours.
 You can create an account on https://my.atlassian.com and create a free evaluation license that will be good for 30 days.
 The licenses are very easy to make.

 The goal of the stack is to facilitate testing and understanding of how to use code-manager with BitBucket Server.